pingpong-club/pingpong-site/site/content/_index.md

 ---
-title: "CCHS Ping Pong Club"
+title: "Ping Pong Club"
 description: "Welcome to the Concord-Carlisle High School Ping Pong Club"
 ---

-# Welcome to CCHS Ping Pong Club
+# Welcome to Ping Pong Club Jacob 0Gettings was here

 Join us for competitive and recreational table tennis at Concord-Carlisle High School.